“To Serve Man” is Twilight Zone episode 23 of Season 3. It first aired on March 2nd, 1962 on the CBS television network.

 Intro

 After the narrated intro, the episode takes us inside the spaceship where Mr Michael Chambers is being held captive by a race of giant-headed, excessively tall aliens in a small confined cabin.
-Despite the aliens’ cloaked efforts at hospitality, Michael refuses any food offered to him.

 We are now taken to a flashback several months earlier where the origins of this predicament are laid out for us.